Socialist Workers Party (UK): Permanent arms economy

 State capitalism and deflected permanent revolution came to be seen as central to a distinct IS politics by the mid-1960s along with the theory of the permanent arms economy (PAE) which sought to explain the long boom in the global economy after the Second World War.
 This boom was in contrast to the period after the First World War when a period of stagnation occurred.

 The three theories taken together are often seen as being the hallmarks of the IS tradition, although this is contested by some former leaders of the IS, including Nigel Harris and Michael Kidron both of whom worked on the PAE and now repudiate it, and by some other Trotskyists outside the IS Tradition.
 The PAE, the most contested of the three theories, is also the only one that did not originate with Tony Cliff.

 The PAE originated with a member of Max Shachtman's Workers' Party/Independent Socialist League named Ed Sard in 1944.
 Sard, writing as Walter J. Oakes, argued in Politics that the PAE was to be understood as allowing capitalism to achieve a level of stability by preventing the rate of profit from falling as spending on arms was unproductive and would not lead to the increase of the organic composition of capital.
 Later in 1951 in New International, this time writing as T. N. Vance, Sard argued that the PAE operated through its ability to apply Keynes' multiplier effect.
 Although briefly mentioned by Duncan Hallas in a Socialist Review of 1952 the theory was only introduced to the IS by Cliff in 1957.

 In his May 1957 article "Perspectives of the Permanent War Economy", Cliff offered the PAE to readers in a version derived from Sard's earlier essays but without reference to Keynes and using a Marxist theoretical framework.
 This was the only attempt to develop the idea, which it is suggested explains the long post war boom, until the publication of Mike Kidron's Western Capitalism Since the War in 1968.
 Kidron would further develop the theory in his Capitalism and Theory.
 Additional work was also contributed by Nigel Harris and later by Chris Harman.
 However it should also be noted that Mike Kidron was to repudiate the theory as early as the mid-1970s in his essay "Two Insights Don't Make a Theory" in International Socialism No. 100.
 This was followed by a rejoinder from Chris Harman ("Better a valid insight than a wrong theory").

 Publications

-The SWP publishes a weekly newspaper called Socialist Worker, a monthly magazine called Socialist Review and a quarterly theoretical journal called International Socialism.
+The SWP publishes a weekly newspaper called Socialist Worker, and a quarterly theoretical journal called International Socialism.
+Until 2020 it published a monthly magazine called Socialist Review.
 It also publishes three editions of a pre-conference Internal Bulletin and a formerly public bulletin called Party Notes as well as various pamphlets and books through Bookmarks, its publishing house.